hackerb9/vt340test/sixeltests/wp/README.md

 For some reason wp (WordPerfect) does not pay attention to the TERM settings and always states that its termtype is "xterm".
 This results in garbled screens, for example this equation editor which has an odd purple double image.
-The solution is to run wp with the argument `-t vt220` [sic] and set the graphics type to `vt340hi_sixel`.
+The solution is to run wp with the arguments `-t vt220` [sic] and `-G vt340hi_sixel`.
 As you can see, that gives much better results:

 <img alt="termtype xterm on a vt340" align=left width=40% src="eqn-defaulttypeisxterm-thumb.jpg">